kstenerud/concise-encoding/cte-specification.md

 Temporal Types
 --------------

+Temporal types record time with varying degrees of precision.

 ### Temporal Type Notes

 #### Field Width

 Fields other than year can be pre-padded with zeros (`0`) up to their maximum allowed digits for aesthetic reasons if desired.
 Minutes and seconds must always be padded to 2 digits.

-Field values must never be abbreviated (the year 19 refers to 19 AD, not 2019).
+Field values must never be abbreviated (the year value `19` refers to 19 AD, not 2019 AD).

 #### The Year Field

 The year field can be any number of digits, and can be positive (representing AD dates) or negative (representing BC dates).
 Negative (BC) years are prefixed with a dash character (`-`).
 The year must always be written in full, and must not be abbreviated.

 Note: The Anno Domini system has no zero year (there is no 0 BC or 0 AD), and so the year values `0` and `-0` are invalid.
-Many date systems internally use the value 0 to represent 1 BC and offset all BC dates by 1 for mathematical continuity, but in interchange formats it's better to avoid exposing potentially confusing internal details, and so the year value 0 is invalid.

 #### Date Structure